ngoclamnn/minver/README.md

 When the current commit is tagged with a version, the tag is used as-is.

 When the current commit is _not_ tagged, MinVer searches the commit history for the latest tag.

-If the latest tag found is a [pre-release](https://semver.org/spec/v2.0.0.html#spec-item-9), MinVer will use it as-is.
+If the latest tag found is a [pre-release](https://semver.org/spec/v2.0.0.html#spec-item-9), MinVer will use the version from the tag and add the height to the pre-release identifiers (see below).

 If the latest tag found is RTM (not pre-release), MinVer will add default pre-release identifiers.
 The default pre-release phase is "alpha", but this [can be customised](#can-i-change-the-default-pre-release-phase-from-alpha-to-something-else).
 MinVer will also increase the patch number, but this [can also be customised](#can-i-auto-increment-the-minor-or-major-version-after-an-rtm-tag-instead-of-the-patch-version).
 For example, If the latest tag is `1.0.0`, the current version will be `1.0.1-alpha.0`.

 If no tag is found either on the current commit or in the commit history, the default version `0.0.0-alpha.0` is used.